Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Introduction

 \section{Introduction}

 Beyond just sound, music is an intricate organization of scales and rhythms.
-At its core, musical composition relies on repetition, contrast, and variation to organize sound into coherent forms.
-These elements create an internal logic that dictates a song's shape, establishing recognizable sections separated by distinct transitions.
+At its core, musical composition relies on repetition, contrast, and variation to organize sound into coherent forms, establishing recognizable sections separated by distinct transitions.
 Music Structure Analysis (MSA) is the task of identifying this high-level organization.
-Specifically, it aims to partition a musical piece into meaningful, non-overlapping sections (\eg intro, verse, chorus, or bridge), and in particular locating their precise temporal boundaries~\cite {nieto2020segmentationreview}.
+Specifically, it aims to partition a musical piece into meaningful, non-overlapping sections (\eg intro, verse, chorus, or bridge), and, in particular, to locate their precise temporal boundaries~\cite{nieto2020segmentationreview}.
 Beyond its established value in guiding applications like music summarization, cover song identification, and data-driven musicology, we believe that MSA will find renewed significance in the era of generative AI.
 By providing a structural framework, accurate MSA can enhance the editability, user control, and long-term coherence of AI-generated audio~\cite{morreale2025reductive, choi2025understanding}.

 Yet, despite its practical importance, MSA remains a notoriously challenging task: musical form is inherently hierarchical, and multiple structural interpretations can be simultaneously valid depending on the listener's focus, the annotation protocol, and the desired level of granularity.
 Early work on MSA focused on self-similarity matrices (SSMs)~\cite{nieto2020segmentationreview, foote2000automatic}, \ie square matrices indicating the pairwise similarity of all time instances in a song.
 From this viewpoint, sections are often understood as large, homogeneous and/or repeating regions, and boundaries as salient ruptures between subsequent sections.
 Comparing time instances to detect change points was the root of MSA for years, with significant research in the previous decade dedicated to refining the similarity computation between these instances~\cite{serra2014unsupervised, mcfee2014analyzing, marmoret2023barwise}.
 This line of work was significantly advanced by the rise of deep learning, particularly representation learning~\cite{mccallum2019unsupervised, salamon2021deep, wang2021supervised, buisson2024self}.
 Researchers have begun to use deep models in conjunction with standard downstream self-similarity segmentation algorithms to improve audio understanding.
 For instance, Salamon \etal~\cite{salamon2021deep} used deep embeddings to replace the traditional acoustic features in~\cite{mcfee2014analyzing}, improving the performance.